Meet the Community Managers – Zoe

 3) What do you enjoy the most being a community manager at Curatio?

 It’s similar to what I enjoy about being a nurse, I think.
 Medical information is both everywhere and nowhere; there’s an abundance of conflicting advice that’s never been easier to access thanks to the Internet.
 I’ve learned how to research, and how to find reliable information, and I want to help people.
 Most are overwhelmed or confused by healthcare, and I like that I get to make them more comfortable and less worried or stressed because I can help them easily find reliable facts and straightforward sources so the whole thing isn’t a huge scary mystery.
 Also, the personal conversations I have with users.
 I get to support people, make them feel comfortable and connect with them, and there’s no better feeling than that!

 4) Who/what inspired you to pursue the career you have today?

 Both my brothers are very active – I was, too – and frankly we were in and out of the hospital like a revolving door.
 I always remembered the nurses and how they were the ones comforting people, helping them, making them laugh and taking care of them.
-Obviously I saw healthcare mainly through the lens of sports injuries, and that’s what attracted me – I liked seeing how injuries were dealt with and fixed so people could go back to their lives.
-I was actually considering athletic rehab, going back to school and taking physio or specialising in sports med, and I haven’t ruled it out.
-But for now I like being a nurse!
-And in acute care/emerg, I still get some good injuries every now and then.
+Obviously, I saw healthcare mainly through the lens of sports injuries, and that’s what attracted me – I liked seeing how injuries were dealt with and fixed so people could go back to their lives.
+I was actually considering athletic rehab, going back to school and taking physio or specializing in sports med, and I haven’t ruled it out.
+But for now, I like being a nurse!
+And in acute care and emergency, I still get some good injuries every now and then.